Nephi Sewell: College career

 Sewell committed to play college football at the University of Nevada in 2017.
 He saw immediate playing time as a true freshman, being named the school's player of the week in his debut, where he recorded five tackles at safety.
 He finished his first season at the school with 12 games played, eight as a starter, and 58 tackles, as well as an interception and a fumble forced and recovered.

 As a sophomore in 2018, Sewell started 11 games and finished the year with 53 tackles, one interception and one fumble recovered.
 His announced his intention to transfer after the season, and although originally committing to BYU, he ended up transferring to Utah.
 In his first season with the school, he appeared in three games and made 14 tackles.
 Sewell changed his position from safety to linebacker for the 2020 season, and placed second on the team with 40 tackles, while starting all five of their games.

 In 2021, Sewell appeared in 13 games, all but one of which he was a starter in at linebacker.
 He made a total of 89 tackles, placing second on the team, and additionally recorded one forced fumble and an interception.
 He had three games with more than 10 tackles and ranked eighth in the conference for average tackles-per-game with 6.8, being named first-team all-conference by Associated Press (AP).
-Sewell declared for the NFL Draft following the 2021 season.
+Sewell declared for the NFL draft following the 2021 season.
 He finished his collegiate career with 44 career games played and 37 starts.

 Professional career

-After going unselected in the 2022 NFL Draft, Sewell was signed by the New Orleans Saints as an undrafted free agent.
+After going unselected in the 2022 NFL draft, Sewell was signed by the New Orleans Saints as an undrafted free agent.
 He was waived at the final roster cuts on August 30, and was subsequently re-signed to the practice squad.
-He was promoted to the active roster on November 10, and made his NFL debut in the Saints' 20–10 loss to the Pittsburgh Steelers in week ten.
+He was promoted to the active roster on November 10, and made his NFL debut in the Saints' 20–10 loss to the Pittsburgh Steelers in Week 10.
 He was waived on December 17 and re-signed to the practice squad.
 He signed a reserve/future contract on January 9, 2023.

+Sewell made the Saints final roster in 2023 as a special teamer, playing in 16 games.

+On August 27, 2024, Sewell was placed on the reserve/physically unable to perform (PUP) list to begin the season.
+He was activated on November 16.
+In New Orleans' season finale against the Tampa Bay Buccaneers, Sewell recorded his first career sack against Baker Mayfield.

+On August 26, 2025, Sewell was waived by the Saints as part of final roster cuts and re-signed to the practice squad the next day.

 Personal life

-Sewell has three brothers who play football: Gabriel, who plays for the Philadelphia Stars of the United States Football League (USFL); Noah, who plays collegiately for Oregon; and Penei, who plays in the NFL with the Detroit Lions.
-Additionally, his uncles Richard Brown and Isaac Sopoaga both played in the NFL.
+Sewell has three brothers who play football: Gabriel, a linebacker for the Houston Roughnecks of the United Football League (UFL); Noah, a linebacker for the Chicago Bears; and Penei, an offensive tackle for the Detroit Lions.
+Additionally, his uncles Richard Brown and Isaac Sopoaga played in the NFL.